Car Ploughs Into School Trip Teenagers Killing Teacher In Berlin - UrduPoint

 The incident happened at around 10:30 am (0830 GMT) just across from Breitscheidplatz, where an Islamic State group sympathiser deliberately ploughed a truck into a Christmas market in 2016, killing 12.

-At least a dozen people were injured on Wednesday, including six who remain in a life-threatening condition, emergency services said.
+At least a dozen people were injured including six who remain in a life-threatening condition, emergency services said.

 The silver Renault Clio with a Berlin licence plate first mounted the sidewalk on the corner of Tauentzienstrasse and Rankestrasse, hitting the group of secondary school students on a class trip, before returning to the road.